 What Can You Do: You need to have a balanced diet with all the nutrients.
 Besides, you should not completely cut down carbs from your foods, your body might crave sugar even more.
 Best to pace it slowly and create a right plan with your nutritionist that works for your body.

 Artificial Sweeteners: For diabetics and fitness enthusiasts, artificial sweeteners were a boon.
-However, research suggests that they don’t help reduce sugar intake in the long run and you may experience the same cravings.
+However, research suggests that they don’t help reduce sugar intake in the long run and can even be one of the reasons for sugar craving.

-What Can You Do: As mentioned above sugar is an addiction, so it’s best if you can slowly cut it down.
+What Can You Do: As mentioned above, sugar is addictive, so it’s best if you can slowly cut it down.
 However, until then stay away from artificial sweeteners and opt for natural sweet sources like fruits and spices like cinnamon, nutmeg, and cardamom.

-Too Much Processed Food: The definition of processed food is that it is has been changed in some way during the process of packaging.
-For example, they have been dried, frozen, canned, etc. Most of these food items are high on salt, sugar, chemicals, and preservatives.
-These alter the sugar levels in your body, as well as affect your hormones in the long run leading to different cravings, along with obesity and multiple other health issues.
+Too Much Processed Food: The definition of processed food is that it has been changed in some way during the process of packaging.
+For example, they have been dried, frozen, canned, etc. Most of these food items are high in salt, sugar, chemicals, and preservatives.
+These alter the sugar levels in your body, as well as affect your hormones in the long run leading to different cravings.
+This is why high intake of processed foods is regarded as one of the main causes of sugar craving, as well as obesity and multiple other health issues.
 Additionally, it creates a ‘feel-good reward’ pattern in the brain, which keeps seeking that kind of food every time after.

 What Can You Do: While it may be difficult to cut down processed food altogether you can learn to pick the healthier options amongst them, as not all processed foods are bad.
 Learn to read labels and pick ones with low fats, saturated fats, sugar, and salt.
 These include foods like whole-grain cereal, peanut or other nut butter, yogurt, and frozen vegetables and fruits.

-Lack Of Nutrients: Often lack of vitamins, minerals, iron, and fatty acids lead to food cravings in your body.
+Lack Of Nutrients: Often, the lack of vitamins, minerals, iron, and fatty acids lead to food cravings in your body.
 It is your body’s way of saying you need to stock up on healthy nutrients.
-For instance, low hemoglobin and lack of calcium, zinc, Omega 3, chromium, and magnesium can be responsible for sugar cravings.
+For instance, low hemoglobin and lack of calcium, zinc, Omega 3, chromium, and magnesium can be one of the reasons for sugar craving.
 The reason is that these nutrients help maintain hydration.
 Their deficiency can make your body believe it has low glucose, and craves sugar.